devnulli/EvlWatcher/README.md

 It's basically a fail2ban for windows.

-## Scenario: there are those bad people out there, hammering my RDP Server (or other service) with brute force attempts.
+## Scenario: there are those bad people out there, taunting your RDP service (or other services) with brute force attempts.

 - You have searched the web and yea, there are plenty of tools, scripts, and what not to solve you problem.
 - You however, are lazy.
 All these tools need configuration of some sorts.
 Damn it, there needs to be something like fail2ban, with a preconfigured set of rules to just RUN right away and it works.
 But then, it still needs enough flexibility to completely configure it, should you wish to do so.

-## EvlWatcher does that
+## EvlWatcher does that.
+It scans the Windows-Event-Log, and reacts.

 It works by installing a service that scans the event log for unsuccessful login attempts.
 When one of its rules are violated (e.g. trying to log in without correct credentials, more than 5 times in 2 minutes) it will place that poor bastard into a generic firewall rule, and therby ban the attacker for 2 hours.